COLLECTIVE

 Cement your truth by embracing fear.

 Fear is a normal part of the journey; it takes vulnerability to unlearn and trust blindly in things and people we’ve been taught not to trust.
 But if we can embrace fear, we don’t need to be afraid of fear.
-We become more afraid of what happens if we don’t contribute to change.
-This will further cement us in our truth and invite us to continue to step up and contribute.
+Instead, we should fear what happens if we don’t contribute to change, further cementing us in our truth.

 Some spaces to start…